CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 Done!
 Open the following report in your browser --> results/multiqc_report.html
 ```

 As you can notice, the report is an `html` file that can be opened with a browser.
+Navigate to this file in the Cyverse Data Store and open it.

 ### Document your work